House of Commons photo

 The second argument is the arbitrary distinction between expungement reserved for something called historical injustices and pardons for something else.
 I do not know who is giving legal advice to the Liberals on this point.
 I have had the good fortune of getting opinions from Benjamin Berger, Professor of Law at Osgoode Hall, and noted constitutional lawyer Professor Kent Roach at the University of Toronto.
 They see absolutely no distinction in law.
 I see none in public policy for what the government seems to be insisting upon.

 Let me quote from a leading Toronto criminal lawyer, Annamaria Enenajor of the Campaign for Cannabis Amnesty.
-She said, “the government...leaves the impression that restrictions exist on the government's ability to issue expungements for the offense of simple cannabis possession that are beyond its control.
+She said, “the government...leaves the impression that restrictions exist on the government's ability to issue expungements for the offence of simple cannabis possession that are beyond its control.
 This is false.
 There is nothing in Canadian law that prohibits our government from issuing expungements for offenses that, in their application, unjustly targeted racialized and indigenous communities.
 It simply chooses not to.
 This is a policy decision.”

 Professor Kent Roach says that “The charter is the minimum not the maximum in terms of our sense of justice.
 The government's proposed pardon scheme also reveals larger problems with our pardon system which, among other drawbacks, is conditional on future good behaviour.”